 Aziz Khatri has expanded his resist dyeing to include shibori, the Japanese term for these technique.
 His clamped (itajime) designs are complex patterns achieved by folding and clamping the cloth multiple times and dyeing it in successive dye baths.
 His stitched “mokume” or wood-grain shibori is made by sewing parallel running stitches across the width of the cloth, gathering tightly, and dyeing.
 If you look at my past blog on shibori, you can see how the sewn-resist is done.
 Of course, Aziz’s technique is much finer, more complex, and is worked on silk!

-You can meet Aziz Khatri and other global artisans at the annual International Folk Art Market in Santa Fe this July 12-14, 2019.
+You can meet Aziz Khatri and other global artisans at the annual International Folk Art Market in Santa Fe during the month of July.